julisunkan/Sman/replit.md

 - Added fallback message when bank details are not configured
 - Fixed footer page form template error with is_active field
 - Bank details now automatically sync between admin settings and user deposit page

+### Dynamic Footer Pages Auto-Addition (July 23, 2025)
+- Implemented automatic footer link addition when admins create new footer pages
+- Added Flask context processor to inject active footer pages into all templates
+- Modified base.html footer template to dynamically display footer pages from database
+- Footer now automatically updates when new pages are created or existing pages are activated/deactivated
+- Enhanced form submission handling with improved validation and CKEditor content synchronization
+- Fixed Create Footer Page button functionality with proper event listeners and debugging